EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 ---

-### ☞ Modeling Recurrent Events with DNNs in Accelerated Failure Time Models Using Gehan Loss
+### ☞ Modeling Recurrent Events with DNNs in Accelerated Failure Time Models

 Recurrent event data commonly arise in biomedical and reliability studies, with multiple failures per subject.